 The state’s oil and gas commission would add up to two deputy directors and as many professional staff clerical as necessary “for the efficient and effective operation of the commission,” the bill states.

-A provision in the bill also would overhaul the COGCC to grow to nine members from seven, and oil and gas industry representation would get cut to one from three.
+A provision in the bill also would overhaul the COGCC to reduce oil and gas industry representation to one member from three.